International Pathology Day

 2. Organise your own event or activity

 Interested in organising your own International Pathology Day event, but do not know where to begin?
 Running your own event is easy and it can be as small or as big as you want!
+Any event organised should adhere to the COVID-19 guidelines of the country where it is being held.
 If you are looking for inspiration, here are some examples of previous Internation Pathology Day activities that have taken place around the world:

 - Germany: The Institute of Pathology in Berlin held an open day, which included guided tours of the department and presentations on the role of pathology in clinical medicine.